 Mobile add-ins for SharePoint

 Reusable components for SharePoint

 These categories are not mutually exclusive.
-For example, you can develop a publishing site as an app for SharePoint.
+For example, you can develop a publishing site as an SharePoint Add-in.
 The following sections define these categories and guide you to the documentation for each.

-An app for SharePoint is similar to an app on a mobile device.
+A SharePoint Add-in is similar to an add-in on a mobile device.
 It is a stand-alone productivity solution that does a small number of related tasks, installs easily, and uninstalls cleanly.
-Users can discover and download apps for SharePoint from a public SharePoint app store or from their organization's corporate app catalog.
-An app for SharePoint can include classic SharePoint components such as lists, custom website pages, Web Parts, workflows, and content types.
-But an app for SharePoint can also surface a remote web application and remote data in SharePoint.
-An app for SharePoint can also include both SharePoint and remote components.
-Apps for SharePoint are very safe applications whose custom logic is always shifted "up" to the cloud or "down" to the client computers.
+Users can discover and download SharePoint Add-ins from a public SharePoint add-in store or from their organization's corporate add-in catalog.
+A SharePoint Add-in can include classic SharePoint components such as lists, custom website pages, Web Parts, workflows, and content types.
+But an SharePoint Add-in can also surface a remote web application and remote data in SharePoint.
+A SharePoint Add-in can also include both SharePoint and remote components.
+SharePoint Add-ins are very safe applications whose custom logic is always shifted "up" to the cloud or "down" to the client computers.
 It never runs on the SharePoint servers.

-For an introduction to the model for apps for SharePoint, see Apps for SharePoint overview.
-For more information, see Apps for SharePoint compared with SharePoint solutions, Choose the right API set in SharePoint 2013, and Build apps for SharePoint.
+For an introduction to the model for SharePoint Add-ins, see SharePoint Add-ins.
+For more information, see SharePoint Add-ins compared with SharePoint solutions, and Choose the right API set in SharePoint 2013.